actor-framework/evolution/proposals/0003-network-layer-rework.md

   // Has priority, allows us to use the thread_safe_actor_clock for timeout handling. timeout_queue tos;

+  // Add a buffer to the data queue.
+Is threadsafe. void enqueue(buffer, caf::mailbox_element);

-  /// Called by the protocol to create a queue for a new endpoint. caf::expected<network_queue> new_endpoint(...);
+  // Called by the protocol to create a queue for a new endpoint. caf::expected<network_queue> new_endpoint(...);

   protocol proto;